 Although many of us may firmly believe that esports can match traditional sports for hype and entertainment, we would be mistaken if we believed it was anywhere close to its level of revenue.
 According to Newzoo, global esports revenue in 2019 was just over $1 billion, a figure which seems immense on its own, but when compared to the $71 billion the NA sports market made alone in 2018, according to Statista, it’s almost laughable.
 Esports is not a lucrative market yet for traditional sports teams, but they are investing in the future.

-Esports revenue is low at the moment but it’s increasing at a rate of knots thanks to larger scale investments, lucrative broadcast sponsorship deals, in-game microtransactions, merchandise and more.
+Esports revenue is low at the moment but it’s increasing at a rate of knots thanks to larger-scale investments, lucrative broadcast sponsorship deals, in-game microtransactions, merchandise and more.
 Publishers involvement in their own games’ esports scenes has allowed for sustainable and healthier ecosystems such as in Rainbow Six Siege and League of Legends, and the franchise league trend has made long-term investments less risky.

 An Investment for the Future

-For now though, investing into esports definitely does not equal a massive instant payout for sports teams, but it does ensure exposure, and viewership for esports is booming.
+For now though, investing in esports definitely does not equal a massive instant payout for sports teams, but it does ensure exposure, and viewership for esports is booming.
 Valve’s Dota 2 event The International peaked at a record-breaking 1.1 million concurrent viewers on Twitch in August 2019, only to then be beaten three months later by League of Legends’ World Championships which hit 1.6 million.
 In 2020, other games are also seeing huge surge in viewer numbers for esports tournaments, for example, in Counter-Strike: Global Offensive (ESL One Katowice) and Rainbow Six Siege (Six Invitational).

-For traditional sports teams there are also crossover benefits on top of reaching the millennial audience.
+For traditional sports teams, there are also crossover benefits on top of reaching the millennial audience.
 Sports teams will have another string to their bow if they have an esports team.
 For example, it can open up new sponsorship opportunities, such as the one Manchester City FC secured with Turtle Beach, a gaming headset company.
 With consumer brands becoming increasingly interested in esports, these opportunities will multiply.
 We’ve already seen a huge interest from the automotive industry, with Honda, Nissan, Audi, BMW and Kia Motors all announcing new esports team sponsorships in 2019.

-Furthermore, dual ownership with a successful esports organisation can not only give sports teams a head start in the space, but also help to build their brand in a target market.
+Furthermore, dual ownership with a successful esports organization can not only give sports teams a head start in the space, but also help to build their brand in a target market.
 Paris Saint-Germain FC partnership with Chinese giants LGD Gaming in Dota 2 is one such example.
 For esports teams forming an alliance with a sports team can open doors not only to capital, but also to state-of-the-art training facilities and new potential contacts.

 Traditional sports teams are here to stay, and from what we’ve seen so far their involvement will take esports to the next level, introducing a new level of professionalism and business acumen.
-Investments from celebrities and corporate backers are also becoming commonplace, and attracting mainstream attention.
+Investments from celebrities and corporate backers are also becoming commonplace and attracting mainstream attention.
 Michael Jordan, Will Smith, Drake, P.Diddy, Kevin Durant and Stephen Curry are just a few celebrity investors, and the numbers are only going to increase from here on out.